nikuson/AIToDo/README.md

 ## 🎉 Key Features

-- **AI-powered Task Suggestions**: Get intelligent task suggestions based on your habits and routines.
-- **Smart Prioritization**: Let the app prioritize your to-dos based on urgency and importance.
-- **Voice Recognition**: Add and manage tasks using your voice.
-It's hands-free and efficient!
-- **Deadline Management**: Set deadlines and get timely reminders.
+- **Task Suggestions**: For every task you add, the app provides personalized suggestions to help you complete it more effectively.
-- **Task Organization**: Categorize and organize tasks by priority, project, or custom tags.
+- **Easy Task Management**: Add and organize your tasks with ease.
-- **Personalized Recommendations**: The app learns from your interactions to suggest smarter ways to organize your tasks.
+- **Free and Open-Source**: All features, including AI-powered suggestions, are completely free and open for anyone to use or contribute to.

 ## 💸 Free and Open-Source